 Technical skills.
 Assemblers and fabricators must be able to understand technical manuals, blue prints, and schematics for a wide range of products and machines to properly manufacture the final product.

-- $45,950 for aircraft structure, surfaces, rigging, and systems assemblers||$54,210|
+|Aircraft structure, surfaces, rigging, and systems assemblers||$54,210|

 Wages vary by industry, geographic region, skill, education level, and complexity of the machinery operated.

 Within the manufacturing sector, employment of assemblers and fabricators will be determined largely by the growth or decline in the production of certain manufactured goods.
-In general, overall employment is not expected to grow as fast as all other occupations because many manufacturing sectors are expected to become more efficient and able to produce more with fewer workers.
+In general, overall employment of assemblers and fabricators is projected to decline because many manufacturing sectors are expected to become more efficient and able to produce more with fewer workers.